-Blade Runner does not depict any identifiable LGBTQ+ characters or explore related themes.
-The narrative focuses on artificial intelligence, humanity, and corporate control in a dystopian future, without engaging with sexual orientation or gender identity.
+Blade Runner does not feature any explicit or implicitly identifiable LGBTQ+ characters or themes.
+The narrative focuses on themes of artificial intelligence, humanity, and existentialism, without incorporating queer identities or experiences.

 Blade Runner (1982) is an adaptation of Philip K. Dick's novel "Do Androids Dream of Electric Sheep?".
 All major characters, such as Rick Deckard, Rachael, Roy Batty, and Pris, maintain the same gender as established in the source material.
 There are no instances of characters being portrayed as a different gender than their canonical or historical establishment.